 I was looking for sheep that day, what I found instead was a lifetime connection to farming, Maine history, and the Robinson family who have patiently mentored my farming ambitions every step of the way.

 Bittersweet’s days are filled with tending flocks (sheep) and herds (goats), tripping over Heritage Breed Turkeys, a variety of wayward chickens and celebrating a history of farming in Maine.
 This all overlooking the waters of a harbor leading out to Muscongus Bay in the Gulf of Maine.
 My sheep’s fleeces are filled with the sea air and my cheeses are infused with the spirit of the hardworking men and women who work the waters.

 2019 MAINE FARMS FOR THE FUTURE GRANT RECIPIENT

 For 12 years, Bittersweet has been a certified Maine State Dairy, producing small batch cheeses.
-In 2019, thanks to a grant from the Maine Farms for the Future Program, Bittersweet Heritage Farm has launched a new effort focused on the farm produced milk…Maine Caramel Company!
+In 2019, thanks to a grant from the Maine Farms for the Future Program, Bittersweet Heritage Farm has launched a new effort, along side cheese production, focused on the farm produced milk…Maine Caramel Company!